 - Configuration drift or missed patches might result in unintended security gaps, which could lead to data leaks or interruptions.

 The following changes to policy will help remediate the new risks and guide implementation.
-The list looks long, but adopting these policies may be easier than it appears.
+The list looks long, but adopting these policies might be easier than you think.

 - All deployed assets must be categorized by criticality and data classification.
-Classifications are to be reviewed by the cloud governance team and the application owner before deployment to the cloud.
+The cloud governance team and the application owner must review these classifications before deployment to the cloud.

-- Applications that store or access protected data are to be managed differently than those that don't.
+- Applications that store or access protected data must be managed differently than applications that don't.
 At a minimum, they should be segmented to avoid unintended access of protected data.

 - All protected data must be encrypted when at rest.
-While this is the default for all Azure Storage Accounts, additional encryption strategies may be needed, including encryption of the data within the storage account, encryption of VMs, and database-level encryption when using SQL in a VM (TDE and column encryption).
+This encryption is the default for all Azure Storage accounts.
+But you might need additional encryption strategies, including encryption of the data within the storage account, encryption of VMs, and database-level encryption when you use SQL in a VM (TDE and column encryption).

-- Elevated permissions in any segment containing protected data should be an exception.
+- Elevated permissions in any segment that contains protected data should be an exception.
 Any such exceptions will be recorded with the cloud governance team and audited regularly.

-- Network subnets containing protected data must be isolated from any other subnets.
+- Network subnets that contain protected data must be isolated from other subnets.
 Network traffic between protected data subnets will be audited regularly.

-- No subnet containing protected data can be directly accessed over the public internet or across datacenters.
+- No subnet that contains protected data should be directly accessible over the public internet or across datacenters.
 Access to those subnets must be routed through intermediate subnets.
 All access into those subnets must come through a firewall solution that can perform packet scanning and blocking functions.

 - Governance tooling must audit and enforce network configuration requirements defined by the security management team.

-- Governance tooling must limit VM deployment to approved images only.
+- Governance tooling must limit VM deployment to only approved images.

 - Whenever possible, node configuration management should apply policy requirements to the configuration of any guest operating system.

 - Governance tooling must enforce that automatic updates are enabled on all deployed assets.
 Violations must be reviewed with operational management teams and remediated in accordance with operations policies.
-Assets that are not automatically updated must be included in processes owned by IT Operations.
+Assets that aren't automatically updated must be included in processes owned by IT operations.

-- A least-privilege access model will be applied to any management group or subscription that contains mission-critical apps or protected data.
+- A least-privilege access model will be applied to any management group or subscription that contains mission-critical applications or protected data.